-Git is a distributed version control system wildly used in the open source world to keep track of source code.
+Git is a distributed version control system wildly used in the free / libre open source world to keep track of source code.
 Since designers today use more and more code to create their work, they naturally turn to git to keep track of their work in progress.

 With the project “Design with git”, the goal is to see how Git can be integrated more into a designers workflow and work on tools that would give a visual feedback of design changes and collaborations.